fcpp/fcpp-exercises/README.md

 ```
 As you can see, the scheme is almost identical, except that:
 - `GEN(...)` is used instead of `FUN`, to declare the parameter types;
-- similarly, `GEN_EXPORT` is used instead of `GEN` with the list of relevant parameter types.
+- similarly, `GEN_EXPORT` is used instead of `FUN_EXPORT` with the list of relevant parameter types.

 In particular, generic types are needed to reliably implement higher-order functions, accepting function arguments.
 Towards this aim, a further `BOUND( F, R(T...) )` clause can be included to bound the generic type `F` to be callable as a function with given signature `R(T...)`.
 For instance:
 ```